Learn More

 small quantities of THC, which is inherently present in small, trace amounts in hemp plants.
 In the U.S. the legal limit of THC in hemp is no more than 0.3 percent.

 If you are likely to undergo drug testing, you should consult your health care provider before consuming hemp-derived products.
 Individual biochemistry and the potential conversion of cannabinoids within the body, as well as the possible presence of trace, but legal, amounts of THC inherent in hemp products may all affect the result of a drug test.
+However, if the equipment is sensitive enough, the test will show that the legal amount of THC in the body did not come from intoxicating marijuana consumption.

 Buying CBD